openzipkin/brave/brave-impl/README.md

 The decision, should trace (true) or not (false), is taken by the first request and should be passed through to all subsequent requests.
-This has as a consequence that we either trace a full request tree or none of the requests at all which is actually good.
+This has as a consequence that we either trace a full request tree or none of the requests at all which is good.
+We don't want incomplete traces.

 There is a TraceFilter implementation that comes with brave-impl which is com.github.kristofa.brave.FixedSampleRateTraceFilter.
 This TraceFilter is created with a fixed sample rate provided through its constructor.
 The sample rate can't be adapted at run time.
 Behaviour:

 *   sample rate <= 0 : Non of the requests will be traced.
+Means tracing is disabled
 *   sample rate = 1 : All requests will be traced.
 *   sample rate > 1 : For example 3, every third request will be traced.